mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2020/2020-09-19-creamy-tahini-maple-sauce/index.md

 ---
-blog: shalveena.com
+title: "Creamy Tahini Maple Dressing"
+date: "2020-09-19"
 categories:
-- recipes
+  - "recipes"
-date: "2020-09-19"
 tags:
-- oil-free
+  - "oil-free"
-- sauces
+  - "sauces"
-- tahini-sauce
+  - "tahini-sauce"
-- wfpb-no-oil
+  - "wfpb-no-oil"
-title: Creamy Tahini Maple Dressing
 ---

 This sauce is creamy, a little sweet from the maple syrup, with a hint of acidity from the apple cider vinegar.
 It pairs wonderfully with our [Chickpea, Sweet Potato and Rocket Salad](https://shalveena.com/2020/09/19/chickpea-sweet-potato-and-rocket-salad/).
 And, to top it off, it is oil free!